JohnL4/Diaspora-ng/question-to-stackoverflow-re-custom-validators.md

 My problem is that the custom validator (the anonymous function returned by `allowedNumericValuesValidator`?) is never being called.
+(But note that the built `required` validator runs just fine.)
 For that matter, nor are any of the methods defined in `AllowedNumericValuesDirective` being called.
 The validator source code itself gets loaded, but that's as far as things go.